TOOLS AND TRACKERS

-EU AI Act Regulatory Directory
+EU AI Act: Regulatory Directory

 This tool identifies competent authorities responsible for the implementation and enforcement of the EU AI Act.

-Published: July 2025
+Published: 30 July 2025

 This tool identifies competent authorities responsible for the implementation and enforcement of the EU Artificial Intelligence Act.
 This includes three types of authorities: market surveillance and notifying authorities, together referred to as national competent authorities, as well as national authorities protecting fundamental rights.

-Each country entry provides an overview such authorities and indicates their current status of designation.
+Each country entry provides an overview of such authorities and indicates their current status of designation.
 The listings clarify whether the authorities have been officially designated, identified through draft legislative proposal or other formal communication but are pending official designation, or not officially identified.
 In accordance with the EU AI Act, all EU member states must designate or establish their national competent authorities by 2 Aug.
 2025.

-The current outline is based on publicly available information as of mid-July 2025 and will be updated to reflect changes in designation status across EU member states.
+The current outline is based on publicly available information as of mid-November 2025 and will be updated to reflect changes in designation status across EU member states.
 If you have comments about this tool, please share it with us at research@iapp.org.

 EU institutions